-For students in the BSc General program, the Faculty may defer the assessment of academic standing for one Fall/Winter for students who attempt less than $\bigstar 9$.
-In such cases, the academic standing assigned at the last assessment remains in effect until the conclusion of the next Fall/ a.
-First Class Standing, also referred to as the Dean's Honor Roll, is assigned to students who successfully complete at least ★24 and achieve a minimum 3.5 GPA.
-First class standing is also assigned to students who, as a result of participation in Education Abroad or SIP Work Experience, attend only one term of a Fall/Winter and successfully complete at least ★12 with a minimum 3.5 GPA.
+For students in the BSc General program, the Faculty may defer the assessment of academic standing for one Fall/Winter for students who attempt less than \star 9.
+In such cases, the academic standing assigned at the last assessment remains in effect until the conclusion of the next Fall/Winter.